 It can feel impossible to sleep when your newborn wants to be held all night.
-Learn what to do when your baby will only sleep with you.
+Learn what to do when your baby only sleeps with you.

-A few minutes of quiet is about all you get after you put your newborn down before she starts crying.
-Because as soon as you put her in the crib or bassinet, she’ll wake up within 10 minutes crying to be held.
-She also won’t stop until you pick her up again.
+A few minutes of quiet is all I’d get after I’d put my newborn down before he started crying.
+As soon as I put him down in the crib, he’d wake up within 10 minutes crying to be held.

-Reassurances can only go so far, especially if you’re a new mom.
-Yes, you understand that, in hindsight, this newborn phase will go quickly.
-A couple of months is short compared to your little one’s entire childhood.
+Yes, I understood that, in hindsight, this newborn phase goes quickly.
+A couple of months is short compared to the rest of childhood.

 So, is there anything you can do to help your baby sleep out of your arms?